signalfx/lambda-ruby/README.md

 you are in, check your profile page in the SignalFx web application (click the avatar in the upper right and click My Profile).

+Send operation timeout (in seconds) can be specified with `SIGNALFX_SEND_TIMEOUT` environment variable.
+Default value is 1 second.

 ## Trace and tags

 The wrapper will generate a trace per function invocation.
 The parent span will